Nipmuc Program of Studies

 Pre-Calculus Honors 1 Credit Grades 11-12

 Do you find yourself to be the first to complete math challenges?
 Are you the one others go to when they need help in math?
 Do you have good study habits, strong math skills and a desire to learn math?
-Are you self-motivated and not very challenged in Advanced Algebra 2?
+Are you self-motivated and not very challenged in Algebra 2 Honors?
 If you answered yes to these questions then maybe this course is for you!
-This accelerated course assumes a solid knowledge of Advanced Algebra 2 topics with the ability to recall mathematical concepts.
+This accelerated course assumes a solid knowledge of Algebra 2 Honors topics with the ability to recall mathematical concepts.
 In the first part of the course, you will explore trigonometry, polynomials and exponential/logarithmic functions.
 The second part of this course exposes students to derivative based Calculus.
-Students who complete this course successfully will be prepared for Calculus BC.
-Students who struggle with Calculus concepts will be recommended to take Calculus AB.
-Students should successfully complete Algebra II prior to enrolling in this course.
+Students who complete this course successfully will be prepared for AP Calculus BC.
+Students who struggle with Calculus concepts will be recommended to take AP Calculus AB.
+Students should successfully complete Algebra 2 prior to enrolling in this course.

 Advanced Placement Statistics AP 1 Credit Grades 11-12